elsehow/ipfs-shrinkwrap/README.md

 # ipfs-shrinkwrap

-shrinkwrap your npm dependencies by backing them up to IPFS.
+Shrinkwrap your npm dependencies by backing them up to IPFS.

 ## install

-    npm install ipfs-shrinkwrap
+    npm install -g ipfs-shrinkwrap

 ## use